CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Rayleigh Scattering a New, Blue Surface of Last Scattering

-In conclusion, while atmospheric noise and foreground will make it unlikely that CCATp will be able to make a detection of the Rayleigh signal alone, combined with other experiments, such as the Simons Observatory and Planck, and using more advanced foreground mitigation techniques, detection remains a realistic possibility.
-Within the collaboration, current efforts are focused on improving the forecasts by injecting more realism, while also exploring new methods to clean foregrounds.
+In conclusion, atmospheric noise and foregrounds will make it unlikely that \pcam alone will be able to make a detection of the Rayleigh signal.
+Future work will be undertaken to determine if combining \pcam with other experiments, such as Simons Observatory and {\it Planck}, as well as resorting to more advanced foreground mitigation techniques, will make a first detection with currently planned experiments realistic.
+Within the collaboration, current efforts are focused on improving the forecasts by injecting more realism while also exploring new methods to clean foregrounds.